-Clustrix, provider of the first scale-out relational database designed for the elastic scaling requirements of high-transaction, high-value workloads of today’s Web applications, recently commented on Google’s beta launch of Cloud Spanner (read more at http://www.clustrix.com/bettersql/google-spanner-good-better).
+Clustrix, provider of the first scale-out relational database designed for the elastic scaling requirements of high-transaction, high-value workloads of today’s Web applications, recently commented on the beta launch of Google Spanner (read more at http://www.clustrix.com/bettersql/google-spanner-good-better).

 According to Clustrix CEO Mike Azevedo, “Google is clearly thinking about the same problem that we’ve been helping companies address: making a SQL database scale both writes and reads past a single server.
 This is perhaps one of the most important technical issues that companies must grapple with, as it’s a key cause of site outages, and directly affects growth and bottom lines.”